-WrEN is a collaborative project between University of Stirling, Forest Research and Natural England, working in partnership with a range of government advisory agencies and non-governmental organisations.
+WrEN is a collaborative project between University of Stirling and Forest Research, working in partnership with a range of government advisory agencies and non-governmental organisations.
 A large number of people have contributed to ideas, organisation, data collection and analysis.

 Currently the core team consists of: